greenealexander/shinozuka-oscar-blog/src/pages/blog/TalesOfMystery.md

 ## The First Encounter: The Human Chair

 My first experience with Edogawa Ranpo’s work was sometime last year when I found an audio version of The Human Chair on YouTube.
 It was so creepy, and the twist at the end so unforeseen it sent chills down my spine.
 I thought to myself, how could someone come up with this story?, and immediately wanted more, and decided to buy this short story collection which includes this story and eight others.
-I have embedded both an English and a Japanese version of the The Human Chair below.
+I have embedded the English version of the The Human Chair below.
 Enjoy!

+<iframe class="w-full h-auto aspect-video" width="560" height="315" src="https://www.youtube.com/embed/jT26F-myZsc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---